-- Definitely – 80 to 100 percent chances of occurrence
+- Definitely – 80 to 100 percent chance of occurrence

-- Likely – 60 to 80 percent chances of occurrence
+- Likely – 60 to 80 percent chance of occurrence

-- Occasional – 40 to 60 percent chances of occurrence
+- Occasional – 40 to 60 percent chance of occurrence

-- Seldom – 20 to 40 percent chances of occurrence
+- Seldom – 20 to 40 percent chance of occurrence

-- Unlikely – less than 20 percent chances of occurrence
+- Unlikely – less than 20 percent chance of occurrence

-On the basis of the impact that a risk will have on the project, the risk can be classified under one of the five degree of impacts:
+Impact Considering the impact that a risk will have on the project, the risk can be classified under one of the five degrees of impact:

 - Catastrophic: A risk that can prove detrimental for the whole project.